MadrHacks/snakeCTF2024-writeups/misc/stressful-reader-2/README.md

 As in "Stressful reader", the set of characters and keywords that can be used is extremely limited, and `lambda` functions are the way to go to bypass the blacklist.
 The difference with the previous version of the challenge is that object variables that allow to write `FLAG` easily are not available any more, so a different way to solve the challenge has to be found.

-It can be seen that in the `get_var` function, the parameter `varname` is capitalized before being given to `os.getenv`:
+It can be seen that in the `get_var` function, the parameter `varname` is capitalised before being given to `os.getenv`:

 ```python
 def get_var(self, varname):